Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 ----------

 You can *move* a child object to its parent by clearing its origin.
-The relationship between the parent and child isn't affected.
+The relationship between the parent and child is not affected.
 Select the child object and press :kbd:`Alt-O`.
 By confirming the dialog the child object will snap to the parent's location.
 Use the *Outliner* view to verify that the child object is still parented.